w3f/polkadot-wiki/docs/build-build-with-polkadot.md

 It handles the network compatibility overhead that any parachain would need to implement to be connected to Polkadot.
 This includes:

-- Interchain message passing
+- Interchain message passing.
-- Out-of-the-box Collator node setup
+- Out-of-the-box Collator node setup.
-- An embedded light client of the relay chain
+- An embedded light client of the relay chain.
-- Polkadot block authorship compatibility
+- Polkadot block authorship compatibility.
 - Integrating Cumulus with your Substrate chain will port it into a parachain capable of working on Polkadot with minimal modification, possibly as little work as importing a crate and adding a single line.